It’s funny, how when you are looking back from day to day it looks like nothing changes but looking back over a year you see that everything has.

-This makes the first year of Rosevine Cottage Girls Blog.
-The second year that my friends are so far away in Africa.
+This makes the first year of the Rosevine Cottage Girls Blog.
+The second-year that my friends are so far away in Africa.
 It has marked so many lessons.

 I’ve learned who my friends are, and what makes a great friend.

 I’ve learned that not everyone is going to be nice.